openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 To ensure that users have visibility into why a Machine has not been removed yet, we will add new conditions to the status of the Machine.

+##### Creatable

+The creatable condition will reflect whether the Machine is able to be created.
+If any pre-create hooks are present on the Machine, the condition will be marked false.

 ##### Drainable